Spanish assault on Djerba (1510): The Djerba disaster

 On July 29, 1510, Pedro Navarro left Tripoli with a few boats making for Djerba to require its submission.
-His demands were rejected, so he returned to Tripoli. :es:García Álvarez de Toledo y Zúñiga arrived along with 3000 men and the rank of captain general, replacing Pedro Navarro at the head of the troops.
+His demands were rejected, so he returned to Tripoli.
+García Álvarez de Toledo arrived along with 3000 men and the rank of captain general, replacing Pedro Navarro at the head of the troops.
 On August 26 they embarked and arrived on Djerba on the 29th.

 The force disembarked in rowing boats.
 The 15,000 men had no beasts of burden so had to haul the artillery pieces themselves, carrying the ammunition and gunpowder on their shoulders.
 The units formed up and the march to Djerba castle begins.
 The heat and the lack of water caused hardship and the soldiers gradually abandoned their positions to reach some wells in a palm grove.

 Near this place, defenders on horseback awaited them, and overcame several hundred soldiers of the Spanish vanguard who were refreshing themselves.
 Immediately, the Spanish infantrymen began to flee, gathering those who, like them, had separated from their squadrons to make for the wells, and spreading panic among their comrades in arms.
 Many abandoned their weapons and armor to flee with more speed.
 García Álvarez de Toledo y Zúñiga took a pike and tried to mount a defense, but was killed by the attackers.

 The troops continued their retreat back to the point where they were landed.
 The rowing boats had been sent to control the narrow passage that connects the island with the mainland, and the other ships could not manoeuvre close to shore.
 The soldiers threw themselves into the sea to try to reach them, and their captains sent skiffs out to pick them up.
 Many drowned in the attempt to escape in the overloaded boats.

 When night fell there were still 3,000 men to embark.
 Many were killed or captured during the night, and others the following morning.
 Some captains refused to allow more soldiers to board their ships because they did not have enough water for them, and they made off for Naples.
 Then a storm blew up, in which two caravels and a galleon ran aground with most of their men drowning.
 Some survived by clinging to the masts and Navarro sent two ships to collect them.

+Aftermath

 On Tuesday, September 3, with a favorable wind, the entire fleet departed, but offshore winds dispersed the vessels.
 It is estimated that between 2,000 and 4,000 men had died on the expedition.
-On October 4, the bulk of what remained of the fleet - 8000 men on 60 ships - left Tripoli heading north, but a new storm caused the loss of more ships.
+On October 4, the bulk of what remained of the fleet – 8000 men on 60 ships – left Tripoli heading north, but a new storm caused the loss of more ships.
 They gathered again in Tripoli: 30 ships and 5,000 embarked men then set sail for Lampedusa, where they wintered.